2003 Hengyang fire: Construction

 The building was originally built as a mixed use, residential and commercial building.
 Construction began in April 1997, immediately after Yongxing Group Corporation had been formed.
-While the approved plan was to have a building with a maximum floor area of 5809 m2, the constructed building instead had a total floor area of 9300 m2, achieved by changing the overall size of the building and adding a ninth floor to it, which would maximise the profits from construction by reducing the fees that would have to paid for constructing a larger building.
-Expanding building size without authorisation was common in Hengyang, which led to many buildings being inappropriately spaced from one another, and creating fire hazards.
-The building had two different architectural plans, where one depicting a land use of 5800 m2 was to be shown to the authorities, while the other was the actually built plan showed it occupying 9300 m2.
-The original design was planned by the city committee, and subsequently handed to Jiangdong City Construction Development Company, then given to Hengyang Yongxing Construction company, later Yongxing Group Corporation, which was affiliated with Chengnan District Peoples' Militia.
+While the approved plan was to have a building with a maximum floor area of 5809 m2, the constructed building instead had a total floor area of 9300 m2.
+Expanding building size without authorisation was common in Hengyang, which led to many buildings being inappropriately spaced from one another to as little as 2 metres, and creating fire hazards, as the new design was not signed off by enough architects.
+The building had two different architectural plans, where one depicting a land use of 5800 m2 of 3 blocks arranged east to west was to be shown to the authorities, while the other was the actually built plan showed it occupying 9300 m2 or 8600 m2 in a courtyard format, maximising the profits from construction by reducing the fees that would have to paid for constructing a larger building.
+The original design was planned by the city committee, and subsequently handed to Jiangdong City Construction Development Company, then given to Hengyang Yongxing Construction company, later Yongxing Group Corporation, an unlicensed construction company consisting mostly unskilled labourers.
 As the original plans were not required to be kept in the city archives, it made verification on the legality of construction work difficult, but this was made worse by the fact that no-one from the city administration even bothered to follow up on the significant discrepancies between the plans.
 Even when construction began, no attention was paid to the fact that the developers never received a permit to start work.
+This arrangement violated a regulation, stating that the developer was not allowed to also be the construction company for the building.

 In 1997, when You Jiasi, responsible for the construction of the overall project of Hengzhou Market pointed out flaws in the construction of the building's fire exit and drainage pipes, which had to be ventilated by an air blower, he was beaten up by a group of people in the afternoon, who burst into his office.
 This beating resulted in three broken ribs.
 Eventually, Yongxing Group Corporation compensated him 20,000 RMB.